Overview

 After your hospital specialist has started you on azathioprine, they'll advise your GP what dose to prescribe.

-Your first prescriptions will be given to you by the hospital until your GP has agreed to prescribe them to you.
-If your GP does not agree to prescribe your azathioprine, your prescriptions will continue to be supplied from our hospital
+Your first prescriptions will be given to you by the hospital until your GP has agreed to prescribe them for you.
+If your GP does not agree to prescribe your azathioprine, your prescriptions will continue to be supplied from our hospital.

-If any changes to the dose are needed then the hospital will tell your GP.
+If any changes to the dose are needed, the hospital will tell your GP.

-For more information about autoimmune hepatitis please visit the British Liver Trust or call the helpline number on 0800 652 7330.
+For more information about autoimmune hepatitis please visit the British Liver Trust or call the helpline 0800 652 7330.